How Much Yogurt Starter Do You Need? Tested for Creamy Results

 Disclaimer

-Using a different kind of milk, starter, or additive, such as powdered milk or gelatin will likely yield different results.
+Using a different kind of milk (i.e., non-dairy or ultra-pasteurized milk), starter, or additives, such as powdered milk or gelatin, may yield different results.

 Happy Cooks Speak Up